-While someone experiencing overdose may not have every symptom, the appearance of any of these symptoms is cause for concern.
+While someone experiencing an overdose may not have every symptom, the appearance of any of these symptoms is cause for concern.

 Once a person has overdosed, they cannot help themselves.
 It is vital for others to know how to help someone who overdoses – it can save their life.